ifm/developerportal/_sources/documentation/ODS/Recording/ods_data_recording.md.txt

 There is no standardized data stream format.
 However, is quite common to save 3D data as hdf5 data files.
 For this purposes ifm provides two separate recording formats:

-Namely the ifm openly accessible data (the same as can be accessed via the API) - often called the ifm Syntron hdf5 format, and a closed raw data format - called ifm Algo Debug hdf5 format.
+Namely the ifm openly accessible data (the same as can be accessed via the API) - often called the ifm hdf5 format, and a closed raw data format - called ifm Algo Debug hdf5 format.

-1. normal / open ifm Syntron hdf5 format
+1. normal / open ifm hdf5 format
 2. closed source / binary ifm Algo Debug format.

 ifm Algo debug data is saved in a specific hdf5 format, see the section above.